 An Intus Healthcare in-home sleep test is a reliable alternative to the NHS sleep clinic, and the report we provide contains extensive results and recommendations.

 Studies have shown that sufferers can take up to seven years before seeking treatment.

 Are there any remedies to help prevent choking in sleep?

-The first step you should take is to adjust your sleeping position at night so that you are always lying on your side, as this can help reduce the risk.
-You may also want to consider modifying your lifestyle by reducing your alcohol intake, avoiding smoking and maintaining a healthy diet.
+The first step you should take is to adjust your sleeping position at night so that you are always lying on your side, as this can help reduce snoring and choking.

-If you would like any advice, then please call us on 0800 024 8050.
+If you would like any advice, then please contact us or call on 0800 024 8050.